vibe-project/vibe-project.github.io/projects/vibe-javascript-client/3.0.0-Alpha2/reference/index.md

 </div>

 ### Heartbeat
 Considering a multitude of browsers, transports, servers, networks and their combination, heartbeat is essential to maintain stable connection.
 For that reason, a socket starts heartbeat communication every 20 seconds on the open event by default.
-To change the time interval,  set `heartbeat:number` option to number in ms greater than 5000.
+It can be configured only through the server.

 _Eavesdropping heartbeat of client and server._